HyperSprite/img-ransformer-ts/readme.md

 * TSlint is working with AirBnB style guide, properly producing both type and formatting errors when needed.
 * Webpack is bundling all TS files into a single bundle.
 Does not do hot reloading.
 * Jest testing is working.
-* Single pixel RGB to Grayscale function.
+* Single pixel RGB to Greyscale function.
 * Web page displays with CSS and React connected.
 * Mock up complete using Semantic-ui.
-* Select using data from lib.grayFilter for values.
+* Select using data from lib.greyFilter for values.
+* Drop or click "Select File" button working using Dropzone.
+* Load Original Canvas with chosen image, Load Transformed Canvas with copy for Original Canvas.
+* Apply a filter to Transformed Canvas.

 ## Open Tasks:

 * Build a function to take array of image RGB values and run transformations from the transformation lib.
 * Build, document and test API for transformations lib.
 * Build, document and test a user interface.
+* Wire up "Save" button.
+* Fix Dropdown to reset on new image selection.
+* Scale Canvas to fit parent div.
+* Wire up "Reset Image" button to undo filters.
+* Consider adding much larger hidden canvas for actual image processing while displaying small canvas to users.

 ## Install and run: